 About the 442s

-Combining two members of the world-class St. Louis Symphony and two of the city’s finest jazz musicians, The 442s are a genre-defying acoustic quartet named for the modern standard tuning of 442 Hz.
-Brought together by the innovative and inspired compositions of Adam Maness, who plays piano, guitar, accordion, melodica and glockenspiel in the group, The 442s features Shawn Weil on violin, Bjorn Ranheim on cello and Sydney Rodway on bass.
-This unique collaboration, formed in the Spring of 2012, combines outstanding musicianship, group singing and inventive improvisation, all while breaking down barriers between jazz, classical, folk and pop music.
+Combining three members of the world-class St. Louis Symphony Orchestra and two of the St. Louis region’s finest jazz musicians, The 442s are a genre-defying acoustic quintet named for the modern standard tuning of 442 Hz!
+Brought together by the innovative and inspired compositions of Adam Maness, who plays piano, guitar, accordion, melodica and glockenspiel in the group, The 442s features Shawn Weil on violin, Michael Casimir on viola, Bjorn Ranheim on cello and Bob DeBoo on bass.
+Formed in 2012, this unique ensemble blends virtuosic musicianship, group singing and inventive improvisation, all while breaking down barriers between jazz, classical, folk and pop music.

 Meet the 442s

 Adam Maness is a versatile multi-instrumentalist, songwriter and composer.
-Born in St. Louis, Missouri, Maness has performed around the globe with award winning artists from a plethora of musical genres.
+Born in St. Louis, Missouri, Maness has performed around the globe with award-winning artists from a plethora of musical genres.
 His songs and compositions have been featured on several national and international recordings, television shows, and films.
 Adam Maness resides in St. Louis with his wife and two children.

 A native of Chicago, Shawn Weil is a dynamic and sought-after violinist and musician.
 Upon completing undergraduate and graduate work at Indiana University, he accepted a fellowship with the New World Symphony in Miami Beach, Florida.
 Weil has performed throughout the U.S. and Europe in chamber music and orchestral settings.
 Weil has been a member of the Saint Louis Symphony Orchestra since 2003 and is also a member of the Sun Valley Music Festival in Idaho.